MikelMNJ/starter-app/README.md

 Use `state.update(STATE_KEY_TO_UPDATE, index)`.
 Passing an index, as a number, will replace that array item with the payload.

 **Updating objects**<br />
 Use `state.update(STATE_KEY_TO_UPDATE, "keyName")`.
-Passing an object key name, as a string, will replaced that object's key value with the payload.
+Passing an object key name, as a string, will replace that object's key value with the payload.

 **Additional Methods**<br />
 Similar to the `state.update()` method, there is also `state.remove()`, `state.get()` and `state.add()`.
 All of these methods work the